How Do You Pick a Real Estate Agent?

 Your agent will be on the front lines in the battle to sell your home, working as your advocate and ensuring that you get the best price for your real estate.
 This is why it is so unfortunate that many owners fail to select a quality Realtor, leaving them with an agent that may or may not get them the best price.

-Some of the most common mistakes when selecting a Realtor center around only using one criteria for selection, like choosing a friend or neighbor, choosing someone that sold a ton of homes – even though those sales were all for far below the original asking price.
+Some of the most common mistakes when selecting a Realtor center around only using one criterion for selection, like choosing a friend or neighbor, choosing someone that sold a ton of homes – even though those sales were all for far below the original asking price.

 Sellers may choose a Realtor because they like his or her personality, which is not bad, but you should be focused on tangible evidence of ability.
 You want to select a Realtor that has sold homes recently, quickly, and for close to the price he or she listed them at.
 If he or she is also your friend, great, but the focus should be selling ability.